-Autonomous Region (RAAN: specifically Bilwi), and South Atlantic Autonomous Region (RAAS; specifically Bluefields and Corn Island; see fig. 17).
-Local markets and street sales sites at these locations were also surveyed to determine the availability of turtle These products. surveys were undertaken between 1 and 31 May 2018.
+Autonomous Region (RAAN; specifically Bilwi), and South Atlantic Autonomous Region (RAAS; specifically in Bluefields and Corn Island; see fig. 17).
+Local markets and street sales sites at these locations were also surveyed to determine the availability of turtle products.
+These surveys were undertaken between 1 and 31 May 2018.